-According to the International Business Machines (IBM), digital twinning is a technological leap “through the looking glass” into the very heart of physical assets.
+According to International Business Machines (IBM), digital twinning is a technological leap “through the looking glass” into the very heart of physical assets.
 Digital twins give us a glimpse into what is happening, or what can happen, with physical assets now and far into the future.

 Better vessel design and operation